BenjaminHerbert/BenjaminHerbert.github.io/vortraege/index.md

 dive into the world of BPM to see how an integration of various DevOps tools inside an open source BPM suite could look like!</cite>

-Der Vortrag findet am Dienstag, 14.
+Der Vortrag fand am Dienstag, 14.
 Oktober 2014 statt.

+  * Prior Art Search Using International Patent Classification Codes and All-Claims-Queries - Benjamin Herbert and György Szarvas and Iryna Gurevych
+  * Combining query translation techniques to improve cross-language information retrieval - Benjamin Herbert and György Szarvas and Iryna Gurevych